ChaddFrasier/PIPS/README.md

 Draw over icons and the image using the pencil tool.
 Click the pencil button and click once to place one end of the line, and then click a second time to place the other end of the line.
 Change colors of the line by using the color picker box next to the button.
 Once at least 1 line is on the screen, a 'Undo Line' will appear on screen.
 Use this to remove the last line that you drew.
+Use the slider to add or remove an arrowhead.
 Add outline boxes to the figure by clicking the box button and then dragging the box around the image.
 Scale the box larger and smaller by mouseing over the corners of the icon and click dragging the icon when prompted.
 Again a color picker is given to allow you to change the color of the box, and again an